project-sunbird/sunbird.org-docs/developer-docs/installation/install_mobile_setup.md

 * Ionic Version - 3.20.0

 ## Build APK from Git Repository

-Sunbird mobile app can be built from the main source code which lies at [project-sunbird](https://github.com/project-sunbird)/[sunbird-mobile](https://github.com/project-sunbird/sunbird-mobile).
+The Sunbird mobile app can be built from the main source code available in [project-sunbird](https://github.com/project-sunbird)/[sunbird-mobile](https://github.com/project-sunbird/sunbird-mobile).

-Sample properties file is kept inside the buildConfig folder.
-You must renamed the <b>buildConfig folder</b> to <b>sunbird.properties</b> and provide appropriate values for the following parameter:
+The sample properties file is available in the buildConfig folder.
+Rename the **buildConfig folder** to **sunbird.properties** and provide appropriate values for the following parameters:

 **app_id**